 Cycling is growing in popularity as a way to get around in Shenzhen.
 The city has invested in creating secure cycling paths and bicycle sharing schemes.

-There are a number of different companies operating bicycle-sharing schemes in Shenzhen, so expats should be sure to do their research to avoid being overcharged.
+Several different companies operate bicycle-sharing schemes in Shenzhen, so expats should be sure to do their research.
+It's also important to note where to park the bikes to avoid haphazard parking.

 Walking in Shenzhen

-Walking in Shenzhen might not be the most efficient way to get around the city, but expats will find that there are a number of footbridges and pedestrian walkways scattered throughout the city for them to use.
+Walking in Shenzhen might not be the most efficient way to get around the city, but expats will find that there are several footbridges and pedestrian walkways scattered throughout the city for them to use.

 Shenzhen also boasts several famous pedestrian streets, including Dongmen Pedestrian Street and Huaqiang North Pedestrian Street.